The liberation of Mosul from ISIS is 'imminent,' US-led coalition says

 Story highlights

-- Remains of an iconic mosque and minaret have been retaken, Iraq and US-led coalition say
+- Ruins of an iconic mosque and minaret have been retaken, Iraq and US-led coalition say

 - They've been battling for control of Mosul for the last eight months